getcarina/getcarina.com/_tutorials/2016-02-05-mumble-on-carina.md

   - irc
 ---

 [Mumble](http://wiki.mumble.info/wiki/Main_Page) is a low-latency, multiplatform voice chat software.
-It has two parts, server (called Murmur) and client.
-While primarily used for gaming, it has features that make it appealing for various commercial and business uses, such as open source, encryption, and support for multiple simultaneous users.
+It has two parts, a server, called Murmur, and a client.
+Although primarily used for gaming, Mumble has features that make it appealing for various commercial and business uses, such as open source, encryption, and support for multiple simultaneous users.

-In the past, you had to run Murmur on an always-on machine you own, or rent one in the cloud.
-But now, Docker makes it possible to run Murmur in a container.
-And Carina enables you to run that container in the cloud, at no cost.
+In the past, you had to run Murmur on an always-on machine that you own, or rent one in the cloud.
+Now, Docker makes it possible to run Murmur in a container, and Carina enables you to run that container in the cloud, at no cost.

-This tutorial describes how to run Murmur on Carina.
+This tutorial describes how to run Mumble on Carina.

 ### Prerequisites

 - [Create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/)

-## Select a Murmur image
+## Select a Mumble image

-For this tutorial, we have selected the easily configurable [extra/mumble](https://hub.docker.com/r/extra/mumble/) image.
-Multiple Murmur images are available on Docker Hub, and you should select one that best matches your needs and operational security requirements, or build your own.
+This tutorial uses the easily configurable [extra/mumble](https://hub.docker.com/r/extra/mumble/) image.
+Multiple Mumble images are available on Docker Hub, and you should select one that best matches your needs and operational security requirements, or build your own.

-### Start a Murmur container
+### Start a Mumble container

-Start a new container named `mumble` using the `extra/mumble` image, using a random port such as `53453` for TCP and UDP, and a SuperUser password `<password>` (make sure to generate your own secure password!):
+Start a new container named `mumble` by using the `extra/mumble` image, a random port such as `53453` for TCP and UDP, and a SuperUser password `<password>` (be sure to generate your own secure password!):

 ```
 docker run \